flatiron/director/README.md

 Above, a host-object is provided to the router, this provides a way to organize methods which may defined or loaded after the router is configured.

+### Using SugarSkull with backbone.
+SugarSkull can be a replacement for backbone controllers.

 API
 ===